-We recommend you check your financial aid status often throughout the year by logging on to MyU: My Finances.
+We recommend you monitor your financial aid progress through MyU: My Finances.

-Review the information below to better understand the 5 steps of the financial aid process.
+Review the information below to better understand the five steps of financial aid.

 Step 1.
 Apply for Financial Aid